All Episodes

 If we decide we want them, that's fine.

-Because you're right about government of by and for the people, and I sadly reach the conclusion that once we get people who are incumbents, that we become like glazed zombies and we just continue to elect and reelect and re-elect the same scoundrels.
+And I sadly reached the conclusion that once we get people who are incumbents, that we become like glazed zombies and we just continue to elect and re-elect and re-elect the same scoundrels.

-I mean, what's what will ninety out of a hundred people do?
+I mean, what will 90 out of 100 people do?

 They will criticize Congress.

-Then what will ninety of a hundred people do?
+Then what will 90 of 100 people do?

-Go vote again for their congressmen.
+Go vote again for their congressman.

-Uh because it's like, well, my guy's okay.
+Because it's like, well, my guy's okay.

 All of y'all are the ones who have it wrong.

-I am at my heart at my root a marketplace guy.
+I am at my heart, at my root, a marketplace guy.

-And and here's where that guides me.
+And here's where that guides me.

 I don't ever want government telling me I can't vote for my guy anymore.

-My Congressman happens to be Michael Burgess, Republican 26th District of Texas.
+My congressman happens to be Michael Burgess, Republican, 26th District of Texas.

-As far as I'm concerned, he can be my congressman for the next century, should we live that long.
+As far as I'm concerned, he can be my congressman for the next century, should we live that long?

 I love this man.

-So for some artificial arbitrary thing to come up in twelve years that says, nope, he's got to go, need another guy.
+So for some artificial, arbitrary thing to come up in 12 years that says, nope, he's got to go, need another guy, I just can't sit down next to that.

 I understand term limits.

-People want them for a good reason, and if we had them tomorrow, it's not like I'm gonna lose sleep.
+And if we had them tomorrow, it's not like I'm going to lose sleep.

 There are benefits to it.